loupe-php/loupe/README.md

    switching to MeiliSearch instead should be as easy as possible.

 I even took the liberty to copy some of their test data to feed Loupe for functional tests.

+## Internals

+### Typo tolerance

+Loupe accepts one typo for query terms containing five or more characters, and up to two typos if the term is at least nine characters long.

+If your dataset contains seven, searching for `sevem` or `sevan` will match `seven`.
+But `tow` won't match `two` as it's less than 5 characters.

+In Loupe, the first character always has to match.

+In Loupe, this cannot be adjusted.
+Loupe just tries to give you better search results out of the box.
+If you need anything else, take a different search engine or consider contributing if you have a good use case.